Skip to Main Content

 Less than a year ago I wrote an article titled Employers Don’t Want DEI to Succeed.
 To my humor, DEI died a quick death and both employees and the pundits cheered.
 Many observers believe DEI died due to over saturation by corporate vendors pedaling for more consulting dollars.
 Many employees believe the DEI programs mandated on them were a joke and ignored them entirely.
 Others believe DEI died because of a recent U.S. Supreme Court decision in June 29, 2023, captioned as Students for Fair Admissions, Inc. v.
 President and Fellows of Harvard College, permanently banning affirmative action in the education setting but not the employment setting.
 The SFFA decision blasted a hole through the bottom of the DEI boat and all employers noticed!
 Employers are now panicking about being sued for reverse discrimination caused by their DEI policies that adversely impacted White/Caucasian employees.

 According to a Bloomberg article on March 4, 2024, Wall Street’s DEI retreat has officially begun, large financial institutions have revamped their DEI programs.
 Goldman Sachs Group opened the “Possibilities Summit” to all students not just Black students.
 At Bank of America, the bank modified internal programs previously focused on women and minorities to apply to all employees.
 At Bank of New York Mellon, their lawyers advised them to get rid of diversity metrics or be sued for reverse discrimination.
 Tesla removed diversity language for minority employees in a regulatory filing.
 According to the above article, “Bankers and lawyers contend they have little choice but to reframe or pause new diversity initiatives and to get ahead of the blowback and potential litigation.”
 In other words, companies are trying to prevent further DEI racism and reverse discrimination cases that are being threatened by my firm and others.
+Both small businesses and large corporations are seeking legal advice to ensure compliance and avoid costly disputes.
 Anti-discrimination employment statues are color blind, why did employers believe they were not?

 Companies will likely need to adjust their DEI programs to ensure they are race-neutral on their face.
 This might involve focusing on broader criteria like socioeconomic backgrounds or educational experiences from disadvantaged backgrounds.
 The emphasis may shift towards creating a more inclusive workplace culture and ensuring equal opportunities for advancement for all qualified candidates regardless of race.